 McKinsey & Company is a global management consulting firm, deeply committed to helping institutions in the private, public, and social sectors achieve lasting success.
 For over 90 years, our primary objective has been to serve as our clients' most trusted external advisor.
 With consultants in over 120 cities in more than 60 countries, across industries and functions, we bring unparalleled expertise to clients anywhere in the world.
 We work closely with teams at all levels of an organisation to shape winning strategies, mobilise for change, build capabilities and drive successful execution.

-Nikkei Inc. is a trusted media brand in Asia, known for its quality journalism and capability in providing business news and information.
-Founded as a market news media in Japan in 1876, Nikkei has grown to be one of the largest media conglomerate with 37 foreign editorial bureaus and approx. 1300 journalists worldwide, with another global media brand, Financial Times, joining in our group in 2015.
-Nikkei has always been embracing digitization and technology to find a new way to deliver news and information as a reliable source of information to the global community
+Nikkei is a trusted media brand in Asia, known for its quality journalism and capability in providing business news and information.
+Founded as a market news media in Japan in 1876, Nikkei has grown to be one of the largest media conglomerates with 37 foreign editorial bureaus and approximately 1500 journalists worldwide, with another global media brand, the Financial Times, joining in our group in 2015.
+Nikkei are continually deploying new technology to find new ways to deliver news as a reliable source of information for the global community.

 PA is a consulting, technology and innovation firm.
 We define success as achieving exceptional results that have a lasting impact on businesses, communities and individuals worldwide.
 For more than 70 years, we have been using technology and innovation to help organisations achieve their goals.
 Today, as a firm that both advises on and ‘does’ innovation, we are helping public and private sector businesses reach their full potential.
 From collaborating with leadership teams to deliver breakthrough business models, to developing award-winning products and services in our Global Technology Centre, we partner with organisations worldwide to solve their biggest innovation challenges.
 Our clients choose us because we challenge convention to find the solutions that really work – in practice, not just on paper.
 Then we roll up our sleeves and get the job done.